The 614th Tank Destroyer Battalion: Heroic Black American soldiers during World War II

 Black and white soldiers

+On 31 January 1946, the 614th Tank Destroyer Battalion was deactivated.
+Throughout its combat career, the soldiers of the 614th Tank Destroyer Battalion acquired the following decorations: one Distinguished Unit Citation, one Distinguished Service Cross, which was later upgraded to the Medal of Honor, eight Silver Star Medals and thirty Bronze Star Medals.
 Their story, however, goes beyond battlefield heroism.
 As participants in the “Double Victory” campaign, the men of the 614th fought not only against fascism abroad but also against the systemic racism and discrimination that pervaded the U.S. society.
 Their success challenged prevailing prejudices and played a significant role in shaping the postwar push for racial equality.
 Many white soldiers of the 103rd Infantry Division, to which the 614th Tank Destroyer Battalion had been attached for most of their combat career, came home with changed ideas of race and equality.
 The 614th Tank Destroyer Battalion’s legacy endures today, as a symbol of excellence, sacrifice, and patriotism.
 Their contributions to World War II demonstrated the critical role of Black American soldiers in the Allied victory and inspired the eventual desegregation of the U.S. armed forces in 1948.
-Today, their story reminds us of the resilience and bravery of those who fought for a nation that did not fully recognize their worth—a powerful testament to their enduring fight for equality.
+Today, their story reminds us of the resilience and bravery of those who fought for a nation that did not fully recognize their worth, a powerful testament to their enduring fight for equality.

 More Images Available

-If you wish to see more photographs of the 614th Tank Destroyer Battalion, check out my image section where you can view them.
+If you wish to see many more photographs of the 614th Tank Destroyer Battalion, check out my image section where you can view them all.